edespino/cloudberry-site/docs/security/client-auth.md

 ## Limiting Concurrent Connections

-Cloudberry Database allocates some resources on a per-connection basis, so setting the maximum number of connections allowed is recommended.
+Apache Cloudberry allocates some resources on a per-connection basis, so setting the maximum number of connections allowed is recommended.

-To limit the number of active concurrent sessions to your Cloudberry Database system, you can configure the `max_connections` server configuration parameter.
+To limit the number of active concurrent sessions to your Apache Cloudberry system, you can configure the `max_connections` server configuration parameter.
 This is a *local* parameter, meaning that you must set it in the `postgresql.conf` file of the coordinator, the standby coordinator, and each segment instance (primary and mirror).
 The recommended value of `max_connections` on segments is 5-10 times the value on the coordinator.

 When you set `max_connections`, you must also set the dependent parameter `max_prepared_transactions`.
 This value must be at least as large as the value of `max_connections` on the coordinator, and segment instances should be set to the same value as the coordinator.